ITM is an open framework - Submit your contributions now.

 • Contributor: The ITM Team

-A subject can take screenshots on a device.
+A subject can take screenshots or record their screen on a device.

 Prevention